Skip to content

 The CBC pointed me at this report from CIBC about Household Credit Analysis some of the numbers really worry me.

-I have been commenting that these historically low interest rates are not an excuse to go out and borrow more money, rather it is a great time to start paying down your debt while you aren’t being choked to death by interest rates (of course I had a mortgage at 12% and thought that was cheap at the time).
+I have been commenting on these historically low interest rates.
+They are not an excuse to go out and borrow more money.
+Rather it is a great time to start paying down your debt.
+You are not being choked to death by interest rates.
+Of course, I had a mortgage at 12% and thought that was cheap at the time.

 EQ Bank Savings Account